AN8040761/BG_Payroll/README.md

 Currently only 17 of the total of 50 fields in EMPL2000.txt are filled with the required information.

-If you have any questions related to the input forms or Form 1 according Ordinance "N8" please visit: http://deklar1.getweb.cf/
+If you have any questions related to the input forms or Form 1 according to Ordinance "N8" please visit: http://deklar1.getweb.cf/

 The python script has appropriate comments, while for now the HTML script is uncommented.